 You must publicise the date and time of your AGM to ALL OF YOUR MEMBERS at least 5 term days in advance of the meeting.
 As president or treasurer you can download a membership list for emails on your club/society page.

 You must ensure that you create an event with the AGM date and venue on the Students' Union What's On Calendar at least 5 term days before the meeting.
 Check out our how-to guide on how to add events to the website here.

 You also must inform the Student Activities Reception (you can do this by including [email protected] in the email to all your members) a minimum of 5 working days before your meeting.

 Your AGM must be advertised via email to a full and up to date membership list (as opposed to on social media, or through a freshers sign up list) to ensure all your members are notified.

 You must circulate your agenda to all your members at least 3 term days in advance of the meeting.
-Please use the template agenda available here.
+Please use the template agenda (found at the bottom of this page).
 Don't forget to cc the Student Activities Reception ([email protected]) in to this email.

 Hold your AGM!
-You must take minutes (template here), an attendance record (template here), and record the results (template here).
+You must take minutes (template below), an attendance record (template below), and record the results (template below).
 Remember to record the number of votes in your minutes.
 Your meeting must be 'quorate' - this means you are required to have a minimum number of members atttend and vote for your results to be valid.
 Quoracy for AGMs is 15% of your membership, or 10 members - whichever is the greater.
 If your meeting is not quorate, your results will be passed to the Activities Executive, who can ratify your results, or ask you to re-hold your AGM.

 Remember, Visiting and Associate members cannot vote in your AGM.
 In order to vote, you must be a current UCL student, and have been a member of the club or society for 28 days.
 You are also not eligible to stand for election unless you have been a member of the club or society for 28 days before your AGM.